akeneo/Dockerfiles/Docs/symfony/fpm.md

 $ docker-compose exec fpm composer update
 ```

-You should now be able to access your Symfony application from your host through `http://localhost:8080/` (of course, you can change the host port in the compose file).
+You should now be able to access your application from your host through `http://localhost:8080/` (of course, you can change the host port in the compose file).

 ### Xdebug